Skip to main content

 • Last used timestamp

-Every significant action is recorded in the audit log with:
+Every significant action is recorded in the activity log with:

 • Who performed the action (user ID)